What Does a Doctor of Chiropractic Do?

 - A total of four courses from the Social Sciences/Humanities

-In year three, you would fulfil your elective credits to bring the total amount to at least 90 hours.
+In year three, you would fulfill your elective credits to bring the total amount to at least 90 hours.
 Sherman College recommends that the electives you choose include:

 - Computer Science

-It’s important to note that you’ll need a grade of “C” or higher in all chiropractic prerequisite courses to be eligible for entrance into Sherman College, and a cumulative GPA of at least 3.0 on a 4.0 scale, though exceptions can be made under the Alternative Admissions Track Plan (AATP) if you have a GPA between 2.75 and 2.99 and/or fewer than the required hours in the sciences.
+It’s important to note that you’ll need a grade of “C” or higher in all chiropractic prerequisite courses to be eligible for entrance into Sherman College, and a cumulative GPA of at least 3.0 on a 4.0 scale.
+Exceptions can be made under the Alternative Admissions Track Plan (AATP) if you have a GPA between 2.75 and 2.99 and/or fewer than the required hours in the sciences.

 Fast Track Your Training with a Pre-Chiropractic Certificate